 Yes, you can get a fake tooth put in.
 These are prosthetic teeth designed to replace missing ones.
 Options include dental implants, which replace the tooth root and crown; dental bridges, which span the gap using adjacent teeth; and removable partial or complete dentures.

-Which is better, bridge or implant?
+Which is better: a bridge or an implant?

 Dental implants are generally considered better than bridges for long-term oral health because they replace the tooth root, which prevents bone loss and doesn’t require any alterations of adjacent healthy teeth.
 Bridges are a good option if adjacent teeth need crowns or if implants are not feasible.